 Beth Steinberg, Artistic Director & co-founder, is also the executive director and co-founder of Shutaf, creating inclusive, informal-education programs for children and teens with special needs in Jerusalem.
 Founded in 2007, Shutaf serves a community of more than 100 children and teens at year-round day camps and weekly youth group gatherings.
-Beth is also a writer and web-content developer with The Honey.
 Beth and her family moved to Israel from the NYC area in 2006, where she founded and ran the NYCHEA players, a NYC based theater ensemble for children and teens.

 Ira Skop, Production Manager, has been with Theater in the Rough since its inception as an actor.
 Ira gradually became more involved behind the scenes, and for the last two years has managed the production.
 He has read every solo-authored Shakespeare play at least once.
 When not onstage, Ira works as a Risk Management Consultant specialising in data visualisations at Shelter Island Risk.